vovakatz/acn_dt_demo/SETUP.md

 echo "To start tunnel, run in a separate terminal: minikube tunnel"
 ```

+## Setup logging
+The recommended way to setup loging and tracing with Dynatrace is to use OneAgent.
+However, I was not able to
+do this due to various errors with Dynatrace pods and instead opted for shipping logs with Fluent Bit.
+Foloow the
+instructions [here](https://docs.dynatrace.com/docs/analyze-explore-automate/log-monitoring/acquire-log-data/lm-fluent-bit-logs-k8s) to set logging up.

 ## Setting Up the Application

 1. Make the script executable and run it: